dxjia/ffmpeg-commands-executor-library/README.md

 - now,  runCommand() will return some strings as result, not very friendly;
 - this library modified some ffmpeg source code, invasion is relatively strong.

-# Compile library by yourself
+# Compile library or example by yourself
 If you want to compile this library by yourself, you can do that as follow steps.
 ### Step 1
  Build jni manually